-- (a) The sentencing hearing in each criminal case will be scheduled by the court in accordance with the following timetable, which commences with either the filing of a plea agreement, the entry of a guilty plea, or a verdict of guilty.
-In the event there is an intent on the part of the defendant to plead guilty, but no written plea agreement is filed, the parties shall file a petition to enter a plea of guilty. - (b) If the defendant is a cooperator and is petitioning to plead guilty, counsel for the defendant must file, under seal in the individual defendant's case, a Motion to Exclude Cooperator Information, which specifically references the Presentence Investigation Report ("PSR").
+(a) The sentencing hearing in each criminal case will be scheduled by the court following the filing of a petition to enter a plea of guilty, plea agreement, the entry of a guilty plea, or a verdict of guilty.

+(b) If the defendant is a cooperator and is petitioning to plead guilty, counsel for the defendant must file, under seal in the individual defendant's case, a Motion to Exclude Cooperator Information, which specifically references the Presentence Investigation Report ("PSR").
 If the defendant is potentially eligible for relief from a mandatory minimum sentence, by way of the "Safety Valve" provision of 18 U.S.C. § 3553(f) (United States Sentencing Guidelines ("U.S.S.G.)§ 5C1.2(a)(1)-(5)), counsel may also request, in the same motion, that narrative concerning the Defendant's qualification for the Safety Valve reduction be excluded from the PSR, and request that only a reference to U.S.S.G. § 2D1.1(b)(17) be made (in order to accurately calculate the sentencing guideline range).
 Defense counsel should file such motion contemporaneously with the actions in subsection (a) above.
-In the event of a guilty verdict, defense counsel will have 14 days within which to file the Motion to Exclude Cooperator Information, and Safety Valve narrative, from the presentence report. - (c) Within 14 days after the commencement of one of the actions in subsection (a) above, counsel for the government and counsel for the defendant must submit in writing their respective versions of the facts pertaining to the instant offense to the probation officer of the court for inclusion in the Presentence Investigation Report. - (d) The Presentence Investigation Report, including guideline computations, will be completed and disclosed to the parties as early as feasible.
-If a Motion to Exclude Cooperation Information is granted, information regarding cooperation will be kept confidential and excluded from the presentence report.
-The presentence report will be deemed to have been disclosed when the document is electronically served upon counsel through the court's CM/ECF system or, if an attorney is not registered to receive electronic service, 3 days after a notice of the report's availability is mailed to the attorney.
+In the event of a guilty verdict, defense counsel will have 14 days within which to file the Motion to Exclude Cooperator Information, and Safety Valve narrative, from the presentence report.

+(c) Within 14 days after the commencement of one of the actions in subsection (a) above, counsel for the government and counsel for the defendant must submit in writing their respective versions of the facts pertaining to the instant offense to the probation officer of the court for inclusion in the Presentence Investigation Report.
+In lieu of such submission, a party may notify the probation officer that its version of the facts is adequately captured in another specific document(s) already available to the probation officer.
+Before or at the time of providing such submission or notification to the probation officer, a party must provide the submission or notification to the other party.

+(d) The Presentence Investigation Report, including guideline computations, will be completed and disclosed to the parties as early as feasible.
+If a Motion to Exclude Cooperator Information is granted, information regarding cooperation will be kept confidential and excluded from the presentence report.
+The presentence report will be deemed to have been disclosed when the document is electronically served upon counsel through the court's CM/ECF system.
 The probation office will also mail a disclosure letter to the defendant advising that the presentence report has been made available to both parties.
-The sentence recommendation provided to the court by the probation office will not be disclosed except to the court. - (e) Within 14 days following disclosure of the presentence report, unless the court determines otherwise, all counsel must file in writing with the probation officer and serve on each other all objections they may have as to any material information, sentencing classifications, sentencing guideline calculations, and policy statements contained in or omitted from the Report.
+The sentence recommendation provided to the court by the probation office will not be disclosed except to the court.

+(e) Within 14 days following disclosure of the presentence report, unless the court determines otherwise, all counsel must file in writing with the probation officer and serve on each other all objections or corrections they may have as to any material information, sentencing classifications, sentencing guideline calculations, and policy statements contained in or omitted from the Report.